dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 - 0b10: send this IPI to all LAPICs, including ourselves.
 - 0b11: send this IPI to all LAPICs, but not ourselves.

-## IOAPIC
+## I/O APIC

-The IOAPIC primary function is to receive external interrupt events from the systems, and is associated with I/O devices, and relay them to the local apic as interrupt messages, with the exception of the LAPIC timer, all external devices are going to use the IRQs provided by it (like it was done in the past by the PIC).
+The I/O APIC primary function is to receive external interrupt events from the systems, and is associated with I/O devices, and relay them to the local APIC as interrupt messages.
+With the exception of the LAPIC timer, all external devices are going to use the IRQs provided by it (like it was done in the past by the PIC).

 ### Configure the I/O APIC